 Three councillors have walked out of Labour in my borough during my time in the Labour Party.
 I think I had the most sympathy for the one that raged out at the start of the Corbyn era – although I utterly disagreed with him politically, the scene had changed dramatically and from his point of view unexpectedly.
 If all the other Corbyn deniers had done the same instead of staying in and rowing with their ‘comrades’, we’d probably have a Corbyn government in office now.

 The most recent one did something almost identical but in relation to the ‘trans rights’ situation rather than alleged anti-semitism.
-(Personally, I see that as trans demands v women’s existing rights – it should be a respectful negotiation, not endless cries of ‘transphobia’ but anyway….)
+(Personally, I see that as trans demands v women’s existing legal rights – it should be a respectful request for negotiation, not endless cries of ‘transphobia’ but anyway….)
 In both cases, they were referring to well-known situations, and not adding a jot of evidence to suggest anything new had actually happened.

 The most recent even refers to ‘something’ (she didn’t say what) said on Facebook several years ago, along with a couple of other pieces of demonstrable nonsense so why the sudden outrage immediately after she was safely elected?
 Seems to me that has to be planned drama – sabotage tactics.